faderskd/faderskd.github.io/_posts/2023-11-29-kafka-transactions.markdown

 props.setProperty("transactional.id", "myUniqueTransactionalId");
 ```

-The `transactional.id` is a unique identifier for a producer, and it has to be the same between producer restarts.
+The `transactional.id` is a unique identifier provided by us for a producer, and it has to be the same between producer restarts.
 Otherwise, we don't get transactional guarantees.
 Ok, but what it means to be the same ?
 In an environment where we have multiple producer instances,
 every transactional id must map to a consistent set of input topic partitions.
 In our case: